-5121 1 9-12 None This course is designed to give students the opportunity to earn MHSAA certification to officiate soccer, basketball, volleyball and baseball/softball.
-Referee Students will demonstrate learning about the depth and details of all four Development sports.
+Referee Development 5121 1 9-12 None This course is designed to give students the opportunity to earn MHSAA certification to officiate soccer, basketball, volleyball and baseball/softball.
+Students will demonstrate learning about the depth and details of all four sports.
 Upon passing a test for each sport, students will be able to apply their certification immediately to the high demand for officials in our community and pursue job opportunities.
+Students will be charged an additional fee to help pay for the curriculum and certification fees.
 This is one of two options to satisfy the freshman PE requirement.
-Through the study of sports and wellness, students will learn why it is Sports & - necessary and important for them to honor God in the way they strive to Wellness 5112 1 9 None do their best, treat others, care for their bodies, and live in Christian community.
+Sports & Wellness 5112 1 9 None Through the study of sports and wellness, students will learn why it is necessary and important for them to honor God in the way they strive to do their best, treat others, care for their bodies, and live in Christian community.
 The class will focus on teaching the skills, history, rules, and strategies of various activities in addition to teaching basic concepts for strength and conditioning.
-The focus of this course is to gain and improve fitness, to reach one's physical potential, and to commit to achieving a lifelong routine engaging in fitness.
-The physical component of this course will be strength training Strength & twice a week following Coachman provided workouts in addition to Conditioning 5212 1 9-12 None unique group and individual fitness workouts.
-Another component of this - Female course will be spiritual fitness, exercising and challenging our hearts and minds to focus on who Jesus is and who He says we are.
+Strength & Conditioning - Female 5212 1 9-12 None The focus of this course is to gain and improve fitness, to reach one's physical potential, and to commit to achieving a lifelong routine engaging in fitness.
+The physical component of this course will be strength training twice a week following Coachman provided workouts in addition to unique group and individual fitness workouts.
+Another component of this course will be spiritual fitness, exercising and challenging our hearts and minds to focus on who Jesus is and who He says we are.
 This course may be repeated one time.
-This course is designed to help students understand and participate in Intro Strength various team sports.
-Students will learn the necessary strategies, rules, Team Sports 5226 1 10-12 or Sports & history, etiquette, positions, and skills of each sport.
-Students will learn Wellness how to apply all they've learned and work together to compete.
+Team Sports 5226 1 10-12 Intro Strength or Sports & Wellness This course is designed to help students understand and participate in various team sports.
+Students will learn the necessary strategies, rules, history, etiquette, positions, and skills of each sport.
+Students will learn how to apply all they've learned and work together to compete.
 This course may be repeated one time.